Welcome to my page

 News and schedules

-2016 June 15: We will organize a special session in ICONIP at Kyoto, Bio-Inspired / Energy-Efficient Information Processing: Theory, Systems, Devices and Applications.
+2016 Oct.
+17: We have organized a special session in ICONIP at Kyoto, Bio-Inspired / Energy-Efficient Information Processing: Theory, Systems, Devices and Applications.

 2016 June 10: I have given an invited talk in School/Workshop on Applicable Theory of Switched Systems at UT Dallas.

 2016 Apr.24: We have organized 2016 A3 Workshop on Interdisciplinary Research Connecting Mathematics and Biology at Peking University on Apr.
 22-24.